-Ingenuit is a unique learning agency that combines expertise in learning, localization, and staff augmentation.
-We are ISO-certified in three different areas to ensure projects are on time, on budget, and on target.
+Ingenuiti is a unique learning agency that combines expertise in learning, localization, and staff augmentation.
+Our ISO-certified processes ensure projects are on time, on budget, and on target.
 To view our solutions, please visit our learning solutions page CLICK HERE.
 If you need another set of eyes on your global learning solutions, the learning experts at Ingenuiti are ready to help.
 We offer a Global Learning Needs Analysis which is a session with our learning experts to review your learning challenges and consider solutions.
 Please click CLICK HERE to set up a time to talk.

 Author: Tracy Contrino, Director of Project Management, Ingenuiti